An Emacs Starter Kit for the Social Sciences

 .zip file of the kit.
 This will give you a static snapshot of the most recent version.
 But if you want to keep up with changes to the kit, you should clone the source code using git rather than simply copying a static version of it.
 You should be using version control on your plain-text documents anyway, so I recommend this second option.

 0.2 Install a Modern TeX Distribution and the Skim PDF reader.
-If you are using OS X, download MacTeX here and install it.
-The kit is set up to use the Skim PDF reader to display PDF files created from
+If you are using MacOS, download MacTeX here and install it.

 0.3 Install R and Pandoc.
 These are not strictly required for the installation to work, and you can skip this step if you like.
 But you will probably be using them anyway, if you're not already.
 If you're doing statistical work you will probably want to use R or Stata.
 R is free and you can download it here.
 Pandoc is a very useful utility that lets you convert easily between many different forms of plain-text markup (such as Markdown, HTML, LaTeX, and others).
 Get Pandoc here.